COGS18/COGS18.github.io/_sources/intro.md

 ### Current Iteration

-Introduction to Python is currently running for  Fall 2022, for which you can check out the current [syllabus](assets/intro/syllabus).
+Introduction to Python is currently running for Fall 2022, [please read the syllabus here!](assets/intro/syllabus).

 ### Materials

 All course materials are openly available and downloadable from this website.
 Materials presented during the course lectures are available [here](materials/01-Introduction).
 The source material for everything hosted on this site is also available on [GitHub](https://github.com/COGS18).

+[Click on this link to transfer the current materials from github to your datahub](https://datahub.ucsd.edu/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2FCOGS18%2FLectureNotes-COGS18&urlpath=tree%2FLectureNotes-COGS18%2F&branch=main) so you can follow along in lecture.
+NB.
+This updates every lecture, so you will have to click on this link repeatedly to keep up to date.

 ### Coding Labs